Water Resources

 Promotion System

-Important matters related to water resources are discussed and resolved in the Sustainability Committee, which was established to facilitate the formulation of policies related to the Seiko Group's ESG (Environmental, Social, and Governance) and SDGs (Sustainable Development Goals), and to carry out activities based on those policies.
+Important matters related to water resources are discussed and resolved in the Sustainability Committee, which was established to facilitate the formulation of policies related to the Seiko Group's sustainability, and to carry out activities based on those policies.
 Resolutions made in the Sustainability Committee are reported to the Board of Directors, which oversees the Committee and regularly discusses the status of related issues, including water resources.

 Assessment of Water Risks

 We conducted internal assessments at all Group production sites, using the Aqueduct tool developed by the World Resources Institute (WRI) and the Water Risk Filter from the World Wildlife Fund (WWF), two standard tools for water risk assessment.
 These investigations covered not only the current situation, but also projections up to the year 2030.
 They revealed that five overseas sites (three in Thailand and two in China) are located in regions with high water stress.
-The total water withdrawal at these sites in fiscal year 2023 amounted to 177 thousand ㎥, accounting for 23.9% of the total water withdrawal of our Group (based on FY2023 figures).
+The total water withdrawal at these sites in fiscal year 2024 amounted to 174 thousand ㎥, accounting for 24.7% of the total water withdrawal of our Group (based on FY2024 figures).

 Furthermore, each business unit within our Group is currently identifying risks related to floods and other critical events, both for themselves and their primary suppliers, and formulating appropriate responses.